About

 The United Nations Institute for Disarmament Research is a voluntarily funded autonomous institute within the United Nations.
 An impartial actor, the Institute generates ideas and promotes action on disarmament and security.
 Based in Geneva, UNIDIR is centrally positioned to assist the international community in developing the practical, innovative thinking needed to find solutions to the challenges of today and tomorrow.

-UNIDIR brings together states, international organizations, civil society, the private sector and academia so that we may work together—internationally, regionally and locally—to build and implement creative solutions that will benefit all states and peoples.
+UNIDIR brings together States, international organisations, civil society, the private sector and academia so that we may work together—internationally, regionally and locally—to build and implement creative solutions that will benefit all States and peoples.

 About Secure World Foundation